Ismailhassan12/vatsa-docs/docs/sops/oejn/05-approach.md

 ##   2. Airspace

-The **Jeddah Terminal Manevouring Area (TMA)** is an airspace classified as Class C/A that reaches up to FL195.
+The **Jeddah Terminal Manevouring Area (TMA)** is an airspace classified as Class C that reaches up to FL195.
 This airspace encompasses the entirety of Jeddah city and the adjacent mountainous region within a 60 nautical mile radius.

 <div className="center-align">
 ![Loading](imgs/app-tma-g.png)